Introducing the Inspector-General of Biosecurity

 Responsibilities and functions

-The Inspector-General sets an annual review program in writing, in consultation with the Director of Biosecurity and the Minister for Agriculture, Drought and Emergency Management.
+The Inspector-General sets an annual review program in writing, in consultation with the Director of Biosecurity and the Minister for Agriculture, Fisheries and Forestry.
 This review program is available on the Inspector-General’s website.

-The Inspector-General may liaise with stakeholders, including the Australian Government Department of Agriculture, Water and the Environment, the Department of Home Affairs, and the Department of Health, state and territory authorities and agencies, overseas authorities and agencies, and companies and individuals.
+The Inspector-General may liaise with stakeholders, including the Australian Government Department of Agriculture, Fisheries and Forestry, the Department of Home Affairs, and the Department of Health, state and territory authorities and agencies, overseas authorities and agencies, and companies and individuals.

 Australian Government departments must provide reasonable access to documents, staff and facilities to allow the Inspector-General to undertake his functions.
 Under the Act, the Inspector-General may require a person to answer questions, give information in writing or produce documents relevant to a review, within a certain time frame.